barakcohenlab/scMPRA/README.md

 The code is sufficient to generate processed single-cell core promoter library expression data underlying the reproducibility plot, DE analysis.

-The scripts are sufficient for reproducing the scatterplot, UMAP, and heatmaps.

 ## Prerequisite
 All dependencies are described in conda environment mascot.yml.